Key takeaways

 “A lot of Hispanics and Latinos don’t open 401(k) plans to invest in because they don’t want to lose money,” Isordia says.
 “But I tell them that they’re losing money by not taking advantage of their employer’s matching contributions.
 I recommend that they at least start contributing the same percentage that their employer is matching, and then build from there.”

-- Automate saving.
 Your responsibility is to you, your family and community, in that order.
 Think about paying yourself first by setting up automatic contributions to your retirement account.

-“That’s a huge mindshift for Hispanics and Latinos, who have been raised to feel that taking care of themselves first is selfish,” Isordia says.
+“That’s a huge mind shift for Hispanics and Latinos, who have been raised to feel that taking care of themselves first is selfish,” Isordia says.
 “But you have to take care of yourself first to be able to effectively take care of others, including leaving a legacy for your kids.”

-- Support and protect your family through financial planning activities like securing insurance, saving for children’s education and estate planning.
+Consider engaging in financial planning activities like securing insurance, saving for children’s education and estate planning.

 “Planning is definitely something we have to educate Hispanics and Latinos to do more of,” Isordia says.
 “For example, after they die, a lot of their homes end up in probate, because they never really planned for how to appropriately transfer ownership to their kids.
 I tell my older clients, ‘You’ve worked so hard – do you want to lose it now to the state?
 Look at some ways for your kids to keep the house, as well as ways to transfer other aspects of your wealth.’”

-- Boost your financial education.
 “There's always more to learn for all of us – even us doing this as a profession,” Isordia says.
 She also encourages parents and guardians to talk about money with their kids from an early age so they enter adulthood prepared to manage their finances.

-- Seek financial planning support.
 An experienced financial professional can help you build a customized financial plan, which you’ll review regularly to make sure you’re on track.

 “We can help people be successful in their financial goals, whether it's saving for retirement, buying a house or paying for their kids’ college tuition,” Isordia says.
 “Right now, their money is just sitting there, but we can help them build their investments so they can better realize their goals.”